microsoft/AcademicContent/Workshop/18. Custom Vision Service (Draft)/Custom Vision Service HOL.md

 1. Perform another quick test using the file named **FlowersTest.jpg** in the lab's "Resources\Quick Test" folder.
 Confirm that this image is assigned a low probability of being a Picasso, a Rembrandt, or a Pollock.

-1. Perform additional tests on the model using other images in the lab's "Resources\Quick Test" folder, and after testing, use the Predictions panel to assign relevant tags to the test images to make the model smarter.
-For example, after testing with **PicassoTest_02.jpg**, assign the "Picasso" tag to the image.

 Finish up by clicking the **Train** button at the top of the page to retrain the model using the test images that you tagged.
 Until you do this, the "smarts" gained from the additional tagged images aren't incorporated into the model.

 <a name="Exercise5"></a>